 36.3.2.2 Support of wide bandwidth OFDM operation

 A 20 MHz, 80 MHz, or 160 MHz operating non-AP EHT STA is a non-AP EHT STA that supports for 20 MHz, 80 MHz, or 160 MHz channel width, respectively (see 36.1.1 (Introduction to the EHT PHY)).
-Currently supported channel width of a non-AP EHT STA is indicated in the EHT Capabilities element (see 9.4.2.295c.3 (EHT PHY Capabilities Information field) or Channel Width field in an OM Control subfield (See 9.2.4.6a.2 (OM Control)) (TBD).
+The supported channel width of a non-AP EHT STA is indicated in the Supported Channel Width subfield in HE PHY Capabilities Information field (see 9.4.2.248.3 (HE PHY Capblities Information field) and the Support For 320 MHz in 6 GHz subfield in EHT Capabilities element (see 9.4.2.295c.3 (EHT PHY Capabilities Information field) and the operating channel width may be updated by Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or Channel Width subfieldin the OM Control subfield (see 9.2.4.6a2 (OM Control)) if the EHT OM Control subfield (See 9.2.4.6a.8 (EHT OM Control)) is not present in the same A-Control field, or the Channel Extension subfield in the EHT OM Control subfield together and with the OM Control subfield sent by the EHT STA .

 A 20 MHz operating non-AP EHT STA shall be able to participate in 40 MHz, 80 MHz, 160 MHz, or 320 MHz EHT DL and UL OFDMA transmissions.